Here is what you can expect on the menu for Restaurant 27 ahead of them closing

-Michelin star holder Restaurant 27 in Portsmouth will be closing in August - what's on their menu in final few months
+Michelin guide listed Restaurant 27 in Portsmouth will be closing in August - what's on their menu in final few months

 Restaurant 27 will be closing in August – here is what you can expect on their menu in their last few months.